meomun1/anonymous-survey-dapp/server/SERVER_README.md

 # Set up environment variables
 cp env.txt .env
-# Edit .env with your configuration
+# Edit .env with your configuration (see env.txt for all required variables)

 # Setup database (using scripts in server/database)
 # Option A: Fresh database